CalSol/braintrain/lab1.md

   - Open up a serial terminal (like [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html), and connect to the COM port you found (above) at 115200 baud.

     ![Image](docs/windows-putty.png?raw=true)

+- For Mac:
+  - Open up a terminal window, and type in `ls \dev\cu.*`.
+Look for a device thtat has usbserial in the name.
+Note down the full name, as this is the name of the programmer.
+  - There are several ways of viewing the serial output, but minicom is the most convenient.
+You should now install minicom.
+  - Open up a serial terminal by typing in `minicom -b 115200 -D \dev\NAMEOFDEVICE`
+  - To exit minicom, press `Ctrl-A X`

 - For Linux:
   - You're a power user, you probably already know how.
 There's also way too many Linux distros out there with subtly different behaviors (like serial terminal permissions!).